pmichaillat/unemployment/syllabus.md

 #### Schedule of readings

-At home, you will also have to go over the following readings:
+At home, you will also go over the following readings:

 + Before Tuesday 30 September: main readings in [Introduction](https://pascalmichaillat.org/v/#introduction)
 + Before Tuesday 7 October: main readings in [Labor market facts and matching function](https://pascalmichaillat.org/v/#labor-market-facts-and-matching-function)